Upwardh/gitops-k2p/README.md

 For questions and support:
 - Create an issue in the GitHub repository
 - Check the troubleshooting section in [CLAUDE.md](CLAUDE.md)
-- Review ArgoCD application logs
+- Review ArgoCD application logs# Test change Thu Jul 10 11:35:01 PM KST 2025